glencorrreia/BookPublishingWebsite/README.md

 View, add, edit, or delete reviews for each book.
 Search for books, authors, and genres using the search bar.
 Sort and paginate through the list of books, authors, and reviews using the table headers and pagination controls.
-Dependencies
-The CMS system uses the following major dependencies: